Now Warm, a little more humid.

 Tonight and Tomorrow Warm, humid, slight chance of showers.

-Humidity will continue to gradually increase through tomorrow.
-After a slight chance of showers through this evening, lows tonight will be in the upper 60s to near 70° downtown and in the mid 60s in the 'burbs.
-Tomorrow will be a little warmer with highs 86-90° and a slight chance (20%) of afternoon or evening thundershowers.
+There is a very slight chance of an isolated shower through this evening.
+Overnight lows will range from the low 70s downtown to the upper 60s in the 'burbs.
+Tomorrow will be much like today with a slight chance (20%) of afternoon or evening thundershowers and highs 88-92°.

-For the outlook through the rest of the week and into the weekend, scroll on down to Dan's post
+For the outlook through the weekend and beyond with Larson's Long-Range, scroll on down to Josh's post